-The Journey of Service project was established by Montessori East in 2013, recognising that preadolescent children naturally seek to understand their place in society and seek opportunities to contribute in real ways.
+The Journey of Service project was established by Montessori East in 2013, recognising that pre-adolescent children naturally seek to understand their place in society and seek opportunities to contribute in real ways.

-The children prepare for this journey during the year by learning how they can be of service to others - what can they contribute and offer to others.
-They prepare activities to do with the children in Thailand, they raise money to buy materials needed and many more lessons take place that cover Thai culture and virtues such as gratitiude and generosity.
+The children prepare for this journey during the year by learning how they can be of service to others - what they can contribute and offer to others.
+The Graduates had to order the materials needed, research what and how to design a koala corridor.

-REPORTING AREA 3 Student Outcomes in Standardised National Literacy & Numercy
+REPORTING AREA 3 Student Outcomes in Standardised National Literacy & Numeracy